Countly/countly-server/README.md

 Countly has a well defined API, that reads from or writes to Node.js.
 Dashboard is built using this API, so it's possible to fetch any kind of information from Node process directly using Countly API.
 For those who are interested with building their own dashboard; important files are `frontend/express/app.js` (Countly dashboard that runs on Express server), `frontend/express/public/javascripts/countly` (Contains seperate helper js files for each data visualization),  `countly.session.js` (responsible for calculating session related metrics) and `api/api.js`, which is Countly write and read API.

 ##How can I help you with your efforts?

+1. Fork this repo
+2. Create your feature branch (`git checkout -b my-new-super-feature`)
+3. Commit your changes (`git commit -am 'Add some cool feature'`)
+4. Push to the branch (`git push origin my-new-super-feature`)
+5. Create a new pull request

-See our section on [how to contribute to Countly](https://github.com/Countly/countly-server/blob/master/CONTRIBUTING.md)
+Also, you are encouraged to read an extended contribution section on [how to contribute to Countly](https://github.com/Countly/countly-server/blob/master/CONTRIBUTING.md)

 ##Links